CaliStyle/trailpack-proxy-email/README.md

 ```

 ## Usage
 Many different modules in Proxy Engine will use an email to notify users.
-This composes the email.
+This composes the emails using either custom/ejs Templates, or Database emails.

 [npm-image]: https://img.shields.io/npm/v/trailpack-proxy-email.svg?style=flat-square